History of Mikaela Shiffrin in Timeline

 Mikaela Shiffrin

-Mikaela Shiffrin is an American World Cup alpine skier widely regarded as one of the greatest of all time, holding the record for the most World Cup wins.
-She is a two-time Olympic Gold Medalist, a five-time Overall World Cup champion, and a four-time world champion in slalom.
-Shiffrin also boasts eight World Cup discipline titles in slalom.
-Notably, she is the youngest slalom gold medalist in Olympic history, achieving this at 18 years and 345 days old.
+Mikaela Shiffrin is an American World Cup alpine skier, widely regarded as one of the greatest alpine skiers ever.
+She holds the record for the most World Cup wins.
+Shiffrin is a two-time Olympic Gold Medalist and a five-time Overall World Cup champion.
+Her dominance is particularly evident in slalom, where she has secured four world championships and eight World Cup discipline titles.
+At 18, she became the youngest slalom gold medalist in Olympic history, highlighting her exceptional talent and early success.

-In 1939, Germany's Christl Cranz achieved a similar feat to Shiffrin by winning three consecutive gold medals in slalom at the World Championships, a time when the Worlds were held annually.
+In 1939, Germany's Christl Cranz achieved a similar feat to Shiffrin by winning three consecutive slalom titles at the World Championships, which were held annually at the time.

-In January 1989, Vreni Schneider won two giant slaloms in Schwarzenberg and a slalom in Mellau.
+In January 1989, Vreni Schneider achieved a record of winning two giant slaloms in Schwarzenberg and a slalom in Mellau, a feat that Shiffrin would be compared to in December 2016.

 In 1992, Mikaela Shiffrin's brother, Taylor, was born.
-He later pursued ski racing at the University of Denver.
+He later raced for the University of Denver.

 Others born on this day/year